 The Grudge is currently blocking the beautiful Mediterranean Sea view of a German school.

-According to current building and zoning laws, constructions cannot take place on this plot in case The Grudge gets demolished.
+According to current building and zoning laws, constructions cannot occur on this plot if the Grudge gets demolished.
 Why?
 Because the land is smaller than the minimum area size on which buildings are allowed to be constructed.